 “I don’t have a law degree though…” Not to worry, you can still apply for a training contract and, generally, 50% of training contract offers go to those without a law degree.
 You’ll need to study for the Graduate Diploma in Law (GDL), more commonly known as the law conversion course.

 As with your undergraduate studies, there is a rigorous application process for the GDL… and it involves writing a lovely personal statement about your good self.
 In a completely non-useful way, LawCabs inform that you’re allowed up to 10,000 characters in your personal statement.

 This actually equates to around 1500-2000 words and there are a number of things you need to address.

 Your first choice institution

 This is more than just a description of the campus where you’re planning to spend the next year or so.
 You need to explain why you want to study at that specific institution.
 Perhaps their teaching reputation precedes them and they have a very good record of sending their students on their way to securing a training contract.
 Alternatively, they may have great links with law firms in the local area, increasing your chances of securing work experience and building your network of industry contacts.
 Whatever your reason is, you need to communicate this clearly.

 “Err, because I want to follow a career in law and because I have a non-law degree, this is the only way I can do that… doofus!”

 Probably best if you don’t write that, nor anything else along those lines.
 We all know the GDL is necessary.
 Rather, you should explain what motivated you to follow a career in law and what interests you about the course.
-You could also mention which specific topics of study interest you the most – the relationship between UK sovereign power and the supranational laws of the EU, for example.
+You could also mention which specific topics of study interest you the most - perhaps the role of shipping law in light of increased globalisation, for example.